Ian Wright | Chair

-Ian is an accomplished leader and former CEO of a Tasmanian wide provider of children’s disability services.
-He has had 30 years’ experience in public practice accountancy and auditing.
+Ian is an accomplished leader and former CEO of a Tasmanian-wide provider of children’s disability services.
+He has 30 years of experience in public practice accountancy and auditing.
 His passion for serving the community is evidenced by numerous Board positions.

 Jane’s health sector experience is extensive.
 With expertise in project management and governance Jane’s senior management roles typically involve the development of health and related aged care policies, programs, and services.
 Skilled in collaboration and communication Jane implements significant health system and operational changes to meet contemporary healthcare directions and needs.
 Jane’s leadership style promotes both natural and social justice and equality.

 John Crawford | Treasurer